 6. Open session which may include any training from the other sessions or specific training requests.

-These classes are suitable for any breed from 8 - 26 weeks with a maximum of eight dogs per class.
+These classes are suitable for any breed from 8 - 26 weeks.
 We also run follow on adolescent classes.

 £15 per class or cheaper if bought as part of a class package.
 For example, 8 classes for £92.

 We have a purpose built 24 x 18 metre training canopy for training during inclement weather.
 There is ample on site parking and free tea or coffee available after class.

 Completion certificates available if requested, but you must have completed at least one of each type of session to achieve the award and the trainer must be happy you have achieved the required standard.